GryllsAddons/ShaguTweaks-mods/README.md

 *Improved exp information on mouseover.*

 - **Macro Icons**
-*Show macro icons on the action bars.*
+*Finds spell icons in casting macros and show them on the action button.*
-In order to have the range and mana colors show on macros, you have to write the following line at the top of each macro:
+In order to have the cooldown, range and mana colors show on macros, you have to write the following line at the top of each macro:
 ***/run if nil then CastSpellByName("SPELLNAME"); end***
 Make sure to replace ***SPELLNAME*** with the actual name of your spell.